solnet-aquarium/standards-and-tooling/javascript/README.md

 ## Automatic Formatting

-JSCS should be used to format JS files on save.
+JSCS must be used to format JS files on save.
 Installation:

 `npm install -g jscs`